“A book is a gift you can open again and again.”

 This book will make you think about thinking.
 Some of the topics in this book are, how can our thinking be utilized in the best possible way, proper decision making, the dangers of being overconfident and bias, and such other subject matter.

 The thoughts of a person play a very crucial role in determining his actions.
 If the thoughts are in control, actions automatically are in control.

 7. The Highly Sensitive Person by Elaine Aron

-This book will now only help sensitive people calm down their anxiety but also help the ones who can’t fall under their category to understand sensitive people and have a better communication with them.
+This book will now only help sensitive people calm down their anxiety but also help the ones who can’t fall under their category to understand sensitive people and have better communication with them.